mjh-nyc/mjh-superproject/README.md

 5. Set your site vhost document root to `/path/to/site/web/` (`/path/to/site/current/web/` if using deploys)

-6. Run `composer update` to bring down wordpress core, dependencies and contributed plugins
+6. In project root, run `composer update` to bring down wordpress core, dependencies and contributed plugins

 7. Import your database provided by MJH team or it will ask to install barebones copy